petterpoucette/vue-todo/README.md

 # vue-todo

-This is a todo list that I to practice some of the knowledge I have ganed in the Vue mastery beginners courses.
+This is a todo list that I made to practice some of the knowledge I have ganed in the Vue mastery beginners courses.
+The server is a local json file running trough json-server.

 ## Project setup